What Jack Taught Us

 The second tip from Jack that I continue to use frequently is she who writes the minutes controls the meeting.
 The early Northern Medical Unit days were peppered with meetings: meetings with the province, with medical services, with communities and with doctors.
 Jack always went in with a clear idea of what he wanted out of each meeting.
 He would brief us in advance and debrief with us afterward.
 He often had one of us take minutes but he always edited them carefully.
 He wasn’t interested in what he called purple prose, but he tracked forward progress.
 His approach to meetings made him an effective negotiator.

 He was also known to occasionally fall asleep in the middle of a meeting.
 One could actually hear the Zizzes.
 But he would come to quickly and leap right back into the fray.
-I think it was Jack’s way of signaling that he was bored by posturing and rh
+I think it was Jack’s way of signaling that he was bored by posturing and rhetoric.

-has been extremely useful to me.
+She who writes the minutes controls the meeting has been extremely useful to me.
 I can point to a number of times when concise minute taking has made a real difference in not only meetings but in forward progress in projects and steering committees.

-my favourite occurred during a visit to introduce the Northern Medical Unit to the communities on the East side of Lake Winnipeg.
+Jack not only established community medicine training at the University of Manitoba but was a true founder of community medicine in Canada.
+There are many wonderful stories of how he related to and interacted with communities, but my favourite occurred during a visit to introduce the Northern Medical Unit to the communities on the East side of Lake Winnipeg.
 A group of us had dropped in with Jack to Berens River, Popular River and Paugaussi in a single engine Cesna one fine summer day to talk about what a link with the university might mean to these isolated reserves.
 This, as you can imagine, was not an easy idea to put into words, never mind to sell to remote reserves.
 No sooner had the community gathered in Little Grand Rapids than we realized we had walked into an active hornet’s nest.
 The nurse was threatening the chief and councilors.
 Everyone was hurling abuse at the nurse.
 Accusations and intimidation filled the air.
 And in the middle of the controversy was a sick, disabled child.

 This was not the time to point out that the NMU had played no role in this particular fiasco, nor to point out that the university and Medical Services were completely different organizations.
 Most of us with him thought that Jack could walk on water but we figured he was about to meet his Armageddon in Little Grand Rapids that day.

+As the shouting escalated, the rest of us physically and mentally backed off.
 In contrast, Jack became totally engaged.
 He listened carefully, teasing out what had happened.
 He probed skillfully and rephrased appropriately until the sequence of events was clear.
 It wasn’t a pretty situation or even a defensible one.
 But finally when tempers had cooled, Jack got everyone to agree that mistakes had been made; that pressures on everyone had been excessive and that humans are fallible.
 A meeting about what the addition of the university could add to the current health mix in Little Grand Rapids was no longer necessary.
 Jack had provided the best possible demonstration.

 He could certainly dance and dance he did that day as the rest of us watched spell bound.
 I think now what made Jack so effective in so many similar high pressure situations was his strong belief in our human connectedness and our fallibility.